-Tata Steel UK Limited (TSUK) is Tata Steel's principal operating company in the UK and an indirect material subsidiary of the Tata Steel Europe Limited (TSE) and Tata Steel Limited (TSL) Groups.
+Tata Steel UK Limited ('TSUK') is Tata Steel's principal operating company in the UK and an indirect material subsidiary of the Tata Steel Europe Limited ('TSE') and Tata Steel Limited ('TSL') Groups.
 The TSUK Board is responsible for governance, management and oversight of the Company's business.

-In 2023/24 the Board continued to review the TSUK Group's governance arrangements including new delegations of authority and adaptations to the Company's management structure.
+In 2024/25 the Board continued to review the TSUK Group's governance arrangements including new delegations of authority and adaptations to the Company's management structure.
 The Board delegates authority for day-to-day management of the business to a management team responsible for operations and key functions in the business.
-In May 2023, the Company appointed one of those persons as Chief Executive Officer to act as single point of leadership for the management team and the business.
 The Chief Executive Officer continues to be supported by the leadership team and is joined on the Board by two members of that team.

 Tata Steel was established in India in 1907.
-Sir Jamsetji Tata, founder of the Tata group, believed that "in a free enterprise, the community is not 1ust another stakeholder in business but is in fact the very purpose of its existence".
-The vision of the TSL Group is to strive to be the global steel industry benchmark for value creation and corporate citizenship: The Company continues to: work with suppliers to shape a more sustainable future through partnering to source sustainable raw materials originating from responsible supply chains in line with the Group's Responsible Procurement Policy: to engage with customers to create sustainable solutions and products that society needs; to be an innovator of carbon. neutral steelmaking and demonstrate a commitment to the way sustainable steel is produced and delivered; to empower its people and engage and work with its communities, whilst creating value for the shareholder.
-AH of these activities are underpinned by the Tata values, which are outlined below.
+Sir Jamestji Tata, founder of the Tata group, believed that "in a free enterprise, the community is not just another stakeholder in business but is in fact the very purpose of its existence".
+The vision of the TSL Group is to strive to be the global steel industry benchmark for value creation and corporate citizenship.
+The Company continues to: work with suppliers to shape a more sustainable future through partnering to source sustainable raw materials originating from responsible supply chains in line with the Group's Responsible Procurement Policy; to engage with customers to create sustainable solutions and products that society needs; to be an innovator of carbon-neutral steelmaking and demonstrate a commitment to the way sustainable steel is produced and delivered; to empower its people and engage and work with its communities, whilst creating value for the shareholder.
+All of these activities are underpinned by the Tata values, which are outlined below.